 Following the Brexit transition period, economic operators in the UK will require an EORI number if they are trading goods with the EU, unless goods are only being moved between Northern Ireland and Ireland.

-According to EORI advice from GOV.UK, from 1 January 2021 (currently expected to be the first day after the end of the transition period) anyone moving goods in or out of the UK will require an EORI number that begins with ‘GB’.
+According to EORI advice from GOV.UK, from 1 January 2021 (the first day after the end of the transition period) anyone moving goods in or out of the UK will require an EORI number that begins with ‘GB’.

 A separate EU EORI number will also be required for businesses making customs declarations or getting customs decisions in the EU.